-- 1. Choose Administration > Neighborhood. - 2.
+- Choose Administration > Neighborhood. - 2.
 Type a name in the Neighborhood Name field. - 3.
 Click Create Neighborhood. - 4.
-The IP address or hostname of current CC-SG already displays in the Secure Gateway IP Address/Hostname table.
-You may click the drop-down arrow to switch between its complete or short hostnames or IP address. - 5.
-Add one or more CC-SG units in the table. - a.
-Click the next empty row, or press Tab or up/down arrow keys. - b.
-Type the IP address or hostname of new CC-SG unit that you want to add and press Enter.
+The IP address or hostname of the current CC-SG is displayed in the Secure Gateway IP Address/Hostname table. - 5.
+Add one or more CC-SG units to the table. - a.
+Click the next empty row, or press the Tab or the up/down arrow keys. - b.
+Type the IP address or hostname of the new CC-SG unit that you want to add and press Enter.
 See Terminology/Acronyms (on page 2) for hostname rules.
-Make sure to use the IP address or hostname exactly as it appears in both the certificate and in the CC-SG's URL that you use to access.
-See Certificate Requirements for Neighborhoods (on page 275). - c.
-Repeat previous steps until you finish adding all CC-SG units. - 6.
+Make sure to use the IP address or hostname exactly as it appears in both the certificate and in the CC-SG's URL that you use to access. - c.
+Repeat the previous steps until you finish adding all CC-SG units. - 6.
 Click Next. - If one or more CC-SG units cannot be found, a message appears and these CC-SG units will be highlighted in yellow in the table.
 Remove these units or modify their IP addresses or hostnames, and click Next again. - 7.
 CC-SG displays a list of CC-SG units along with their firmware version and state in the Neighborhood Configuration table.

 Note: The CC-SG units which do not meet the Neighborhood criteria are automatically deactivated.
-See Configuring a Neighborhood (on page 270).
+See Configuring a Neighborhood (on page 273).

 - 8. Adjust the Neighborhood configurations if necessary.
 Optional. - To change any CC-SG's Secure Gateway Name, click the name, type a new one and press Enter.
-The default is a short CC-SG hostname.
-The name is what Access Client users will see when switching among the Neighborhood members so each name must be unique. - To deactivate any CC-SG unit, deselect the Activate checkbox next to that unit.
-Deactivated CC-SG units operate as standalone units and do not show up as one of the Neighborhood members to Access Client users.

-- Click the column header to sort the table by that attribute in ascending order.
+The default is a short CC-SG hostname. - To deactivate any CC-SG unit, deselect the Activate checkbox next to that unit.
+Deactivated CC-SG units operate as standalone units and do not show up as one of the Neighborhood members to Access Client users. - Click the column header to sort the table by that attribute in ascending order.
 Click the header again to sort the table in descending order. - 9.
-To return to previous screen, click Back and repeat prior steps.
-Optional. - 10.
-Click Finish.
+To return to the previous screen, click Back and repeat the prior steps.
+Optional.

+10. Click Finish.